mkudija/mkudija.github.io/reading-notes/_md/2021-09-09-Ultralearning.md

 ## Chapter 5: Focus
 **Summary**: *Cultivate (through small incremental wins) the ability to concentrate and schedule time for your learning*.
-- Anti-procrastination crutches: get over just the first few minutes, pomodoro timer
+- Anti-procrastination crutches: get over just the first few minutes, Pomodoro timer
 - Sources of distraction: your environment, tasks and medium (avoid “reading hypnosis”), and your mind
 - Don’t worry about flow when learning